sen-uni-kn/semantic-robustness-verification/README.md

 This tool verifies and repairs robustness properties of PyTorch neural networks using image similarity metrics.

 It currently supports the **Structural Similarity Index (SSIM)** to define perturbation sets around a reference image.
-Verification ensures that all sufficiently similar images (under SSIM) are classified consistently by the model.
+The verification process guarantees correct classification for all inputs that are structurally similar to a reference image, as measured by SSIM.

 > SSIM captures **luminance**, **contrast**, and **structural** similarity between two images. \
   For details, see [SSIM Definition](#ssim-definition).